 The following is a discussion of the circumstances related to the Woodland Park bond.
 In May 2010, there were insufficient funds available for debt service and the property owner did not provide additional capital to fund the shortfall.
 As a result, a payment default on the bonds has occurred.
 In order to protect its investment, the Partnership issued a formal notice of default through the bond trustee and started the foreclosure process.
 The foreclosure process has been extended and the Partnership cannot estimate when it will be completed.
 The Partnership continues to enforce its rights as the first lien position.
 The Partnership believes it will be successful in removing and replacing the general and limited partners of the property owner through foreclosure.
 This action would allow a new property owner to re-syndicate the LIHTCs associated with this property.
 If these LIHTCs can be successfully re-syndicated, it will provide additional capital to the project which can be used to support debt service payments on the tax-exempt mortgage revenue bonds until property operations improve to the point that sufficient cash is generated to pay any past due amounts on the bonds as well as ongoing debt service.
-If the re-syndication of LIHTCs is not successful, the Partnership may pursue other options including making additional taxable loans to the property or completing the foreclosure process and taking direct ownership of the property.
-As of December 31, 2010, the property had 190 units leased out of total available units of 236, or 91% physical occupancy.
+If the resyndication of LIHTCs is not successful, the Partnership may pursue other options including making additional taxable loans to the property or completing the foreclosure process and taking direct ownership of the property.
+As of December 31, 2010, the property had 190 units leased out of total available units of 236, or 81% physical occupancy.
+As of December 31, 2011 the occupancy had increased to 215 units leased out of a total available units of 236, or 91% physical occupancy.